 The recepient of numerous awards, she is married to the love of her life, Justin Harnish, and most proud to be the mother of five, and nana for her two beautiful granddaughters.

-Kristen is now retired from her long career as doctor specializing in infectious disease.
+Kristen is now retired from her long career as an MD specializing in infectious disease.
 She continues to serving on some committees at the University of Utah School of Medicine, and became a delegate for her party at the last election.

 In case you missed it in her story, she ended up falling in love with and marrying her stellar PA, Maggie Snyder.
 Maggie's support was instrumental throughout her practice, and even in the work to prepare to share this story.
-In between bird watching trips, she hopes to continue using what she has learned about discrimination to stand up for human rights - especially in our current social and political climate.
+In between bird watching trips, they hope to continue using what they learned about discrimination to stand up for human rights - especially in our current social and political climate.

-Kristen and Maggie's life's work is now the subject of a documentary, Quiet Heroes, which premiered at Sundance '18.
+Kristen and Maggie's life's work is now the subject of a documentary, Quiet Heroes, which premiered at Sundance in 2018.